KristinaEngland/design-system/components/video-embed.md

 - Not applicable.

 ## Accessibility and Usability
+- The embedded video should work with both voice input (speech recognition) and screen reader software.
 - The transcript field should be required and allow for either a text file or html file upload.
+- The video should never auto-play due to the fact that an auto-playing video will interfer with both speech recognition and screen reader software.

 ## Responsive Embed